-The third session of the annual "International course on law and legal protection in natural disasters" will take place in Sanremo, Italy from 3-7 December 2013.
+The fourth session of the annual "International course on law and legal protection in natural disasters" will take place in Sanremo, Italy in October 2014 (dates TBC).

 This course, co-convened by the IFRC, the Brookings Institution-London School of Economics Project on Internal Displacement, and the United Nations High Commissioner for Refugees and hosted by the International Institute of Humanitarian Law, is primarily directed at senior governmental officials and parliamentarians with responsibility for legislative issues involved in disaster management, though some spaces will be open for senior representatives of National Societies and other relevant agencies.